todthomson/intro-to-linux-dotnetcore-docker/Part3.md

-# Step 3 - .NET Core "Hello, world!"
+# 3. "Hello, world!" .NET Core

 ![1-dotnet-core-dev-stack](Part3/1-dotnet-core-dev-stack.png)

-## .NET Core on Ubuntu GNU/Linux 14.04.4 LTS
+## .NET Core on Ubuntu Linux

-__Note:__ In order to avoid excessive rehashing of work that's currently in a state of flux I will be providing _fast_ instructions on how to install .NET Core on Ubuntu GNU/Linux 14.04.4 LTS.
+__Note:__ In order to avoid excessive rehashing of work that's currently in a state of flux I will be providing _fast_ instructions on how to install .NET Core on Ubuntu Linux.

 For more information see [here](http://dotnet.github.io/getting-started/).
 The following is practically verbatim from that source.